BAK2K3/hard-drivers/TESTING.md

 ## As a visitor to the website, I want to know what your company does.

-**On arrival to the homepage, the user is presented with the name of the company, the three main selling points of company, a _"call to action"_, and strong, relevant, and colourful imagery.**
+**On arrival to the _"Home"_ page, the user is presented with the name of the company, the three main selling points of company, a _"call to action"_, and strong, relevant, and colourful imagery.**
 * The colour scheme adopted in the Logo/Header is consistent with the content of the site, the images, and the footer's text, icons, and style.
-* Three sub-headings are visible on the homepage which are extremely succinct, yet clearly convey the ethos and purpose of the business.
+* Three sub-headings are visible on the _"Home"_ page which are extremely succinct, yet clearly convey the ethos and purpose of the business.
 * Each subheading has a relevant icon to give users an emotional response to each subheading's content.
-* The _"call to action"_  text on the home page also addresses the user, and clearly gives instructions as to how to engage with company and website on a "no-risk" basis, and what they will achieve from doing so, further emphasising the ethos and company intention.
+* The _"call to action"_  text on the _"Home"_ page also addresses the user, and clearly gives instructions as to how to engage with company and website on a "no-risk" basis, and what they will achieve from doing so, further emphasising the ethos and company intention.
 * The concept and interface is simple, easy to use and navigate, and is responsive on all devices and viewports.
 Viewing this page on a mobile device stacks the content in order of most importance from top to bottom.